jettro/semi-website/_documentation/weaviate/current/FAQ.md

 ### Q: Can I train my own contextionary?

 A: No, but the good news is.
 You don't have to.
-The [function of a contextionary](./#about-the-contextionary) within a Weaviate is that it allows a Weaviate to interpret your data semantically.
-By add data through the RESTful API endpoints, a Weaviate already has enough context based on your data.
-You [just run the Weaviate containers](./installation.html) in a language of choice, and you are good to go!
+The [function of the contextionary](./#about-the-contextionary) within a Weaviate is that it allows a Weaviate to interpret your data semantically.
+By adding data through the RESTful API endpoints, a Weaviate already has enough context based on your data.
+You just have to [run the Weaviate containers](./installation.html) in a language of choice, and you are good to go!

 ### Q: Why does Weaviate have a schema and not an ontology?

-A: We use a schema because it focusses on the representation of your data (in our case in the GraphQL API).
-You can use a Weaviate schema to express an ontology, though.
-One of Weaviate's core features is that it semantically interprets your schema (and with that your ontology) so that you can search on concepts rather than formally defined entities.
+A: We use a schema because it focusses on the representation of your data (in our case in the GraphQL API) but you can use a Weaviate schema to express an ontology.
+One of Weaviate's core features is that it semantically interprets your schema (and with that your ontology) so that you can search for concepts rather than formally defined entities.

 ### Q: Can I use Weaviate to create a traditional knowledge graph.